ohscar/rmalloc/doc/paper/simulating-locking.rst

    :label:`appendixhistogram10100` Limited to blocks with a lifetime between 1% and 100%

-And conversely, if we want to see the distribution of the short-lived objects only, as in :ref:`appendixhistogram020`.
+And conversely, if we want to see the distribution of the short-lived objects only, as in Figure :ref:`appendixhistogram020`.

 .. figure:: graphics/result-soffice-macro-histogram-0-20.png
    :scale: 50%